Junikab/llm-job-finder/DESIGN.md

 - Client (web or curl) uploads a CV and form fields to the server.
 - Server extracts text, runs mocked analysis, builds Jora search URLs.
 - Scraper fetches Jora SERP pages and job details.
-- Server applies heuristic scoring to produce ranked results (optional LLM replace-mode can score per job when enabled).
+- Server scores jobs randomly by default to produce results (optional LLM replace-mode can score per job when enabled).
 - Server returns JSON to the client.
  - Web client stores up to 5 recent CVs in-browser using IndexedDB (store: `files` in `cv-store` v2), prunes older ones, and falls back to sessionStorage when IndexedDB is unavailable.